Is "Research Democratization" good? Who benefits and what should be considered?

 Here you can see the increase in confidence after the training, the WHAT.
 The last metric focuses on the HOW.
 Successful UXR education takes both into primary consideration.

-Effective instruction requires understanding of various learning styles and preferences.
+Effective instruction requires an understanding of various learning styles and preferences.
 Educating people should take learning modalities into primary consideration.
 They make a huge difference in how open someone is to learning about the topic and this has a domino effect on their learning experience and retention.
 Delivery methods matter.
 Great instructors use a number of modalities to create more opportunities for the information to “sync in.”
 The variety allows for more effective and substantive knowledge acquisition.

 Q: Do you prefer text, visuals, video, audio/podcasts, or to get hands-on?
 The person next to you likely has different preferences.
 Are you ready to design with this top of mind?
 (Talented teachers “design learning experiences.”)